Vyral/base-template/_posts/2017-11-21-tulsa-real-estate-agent-a-few-more-holiday-gift-ideas.md

 **First, let’s take a look at some great holiday gift ideas, all of which are available in the store:**

-• Artis makeup brushes.
+• Artist makeup brushes.
 Not only is this set of brushes gorgeous, they are light and easy to use as well.
 • Dyson hairdryer.
 This is a brand new product from Dyson.
 They have taken their air circulation and noise-canceling technology to the hairdryer market.
 • Chanel skin regeneration set.